wellcomecollection/archivematica-infrastructure/docs/howto/ssh-into-container-hosts.md

 It can be useful to SSH into the Archivematica container hosts for debugging.

+There's [an unmaintained script](https://github.com/alexwlchan/pathscripts/blob/ef34c4f4dd32403bade2a304751458fbddd27412/ssh_to_archivematica), or you can follow the instructions below.

 The Archivematica container hosts aren't connected directly to the Internet; instead you have to go through the bastion host.
 There are only a handful of EC2 instances in the workflow account: